waynecarter/simple-intelligence/README.md

    5. Copy the endpoint URL from `Connections`
 4. Use the `admin` user to add products to the backend using the [Simple Intelligence Admin tool](https://waynecarter.github.io/simple-intelligence/)
 5. In the Simple Intelligence app setting, configure the Sync Endpoint using the `non-admin` user.

+# Build the Project

+1. Clone or download this repository
+2. [Download](https://www.couchbase.com/downloads/?family=couchbase-lite) the latest `CouchbaseLiteSwift.xcframework` and `CouchbaseLiteVectorSearch.xcframework`, and copy them to the project's `Frameworks` directory.
+3. Open the project in Xcode.
+4. Run the app on a phone or tablet.

+## Source Files

+To explore the code, start with the following source files:

+* `Database.swift`: Manages the search and sync features.
+* `AI.swift`: Provides the AI features.
+* `Camera.swift`: Manages the camera.
+* `Settings.swift`: Manages the settings.